Hanoi to Saigon

 Tour of some of the sites of this beautiful old City, with its French colonial ambience, including Ho Chi Minh’s mausoleum, the 11th-century University and Temple of Literature, iconic Hoan Kiem Lake, the fascinating Ethnology Museum and a stroll through the picturesque lanes of Hanoi’s Old Quarter.

 Overnight: Hanoi Transport: Minibus, Walk, Meals: B, L,

 Day 3 - Halong Bay - boat cruise of the World Heritage site

-Departure for Halong Port where we’ll board the Bai Tho Junk for a 2-day journey through the dramatic limestone scenery of World Heritage Halong Bay.
-Explore the islands, visit the grottoes and swim on the beaches.
+Departure for Halong Port for a lunchtime boarding of the Bai Tho Junk and a journey through the dramatic limestone scenery of World Heritage Halong and lesser-known Bai Tu Long Bays.
 (The boat is traditional wooden-style, yet well-appointed with air-con and en-suite cabins).

-Overnight: Halong Bay Transport: Minibus, Boat, Meals: B, L, D,
+Overnight: On board Transport: Minibus, Boat, Meals: B, L, D,

 Day 4 - Halong Bay - Bai Tu Long Bay and on to Ninh Binh